Fender Stratocaster: 1985–present

 As well as the vintage reissues, Fender launched an updated model in 1987: the American Standard Stratocaster.
 This was tailored to the demands of modern players, notably having a flatter fingerboard, a thinner neck profile and an improved tremolo system.
 This model line has been continuously improved and remained in production until late 2016.
 The model line received upgrades in 2000, when it was renamed as the American Series Stratocaster, and again in 2008, when the American Standard name was restored.

 In 2017, the American Standard Stratocaster was replaced by the American Professional Stratocaster, with narrow frets, a fatter 'deep C' neck profile and V-Mod pickups.
 Various other modern American-made Stratocasters have been produced.
 As of 2019, these include the more affordable American Performer Stratocaster (successor to the Highway One and American Special Stratocasters) and the more expensive American Ultra Stratocaster (successor to the American Elite Stratocaster).

-Fender has also manufactured guitars in East Asia, notably Japan, and in Mexico, where the affordable Player (formerly Standard) series guitars are built.
-In addition to the Player series, Fender has also released the Player Plus series that features noiseless pickups, locking tuners, and a 12" radius.
+Fender has also manufactured guitars in East Asia, notably Japan, and in Mexico, where the affordable Player (successor to Standard) series guitars are built.
+In 2021, Fender released the Player Plus series featuring noiseless pickups, locking tuners, and a 12" radius, to be available alongside the basic Player model.

+The most expensive Stratocaster ever sold, and most expensive guitar ever sold at the time was David Gilmour’s Black Strat selling for US$3.975 million in 2019 to guitar collector and Indianapolis Colts owner Jim Irsay, who exhibited the guitar as part of The Jim Irsay Collection.